Components

 tentaclepay package on Sui.
 It custodies the DWalletCap, collects the USDC payment, and routes the signing request to Ika’s coordinator.
 See Smart contracts.Verifier

-An off-chain service that attests each signing request.
+An off-chain service that prepares and attests each signing request.
 The contract refuses to sign without a fresh, valid attestation.

 Coordinator